Omar-p/learning-notes/aws/aws.md

 <hr>

 ### StackSet
 - feature of cfn which allow u to create, update, or delete infrastructure across many regions in many AWS accounts.
 - deploy cfn across many accounts & regions. rather having to authenticate to each account individually and switch to each region u will let cfn to do it.
 - StackSets are containers in an admin account[distinguish where stackset is applied from the accounts where resources is created]....
-  - contain [stack instances; ref to actual running stack in aws region in account] ..which [reference stacks].
+  - it contain [stack instances; ref to actual running stack in aws region in account] ..which [reference stacks].
     - stack instance : ref to actual running stack in one particular region in one particular account.
       - if stack fail , stack instance will remain to keep track of the failure.
 - Stack instances & stack are in 'target accounts'